rahman-asifur/rahman-asifur.github.io/README.md

 Purpose
 ---
-This README file demonstrates the steps required to host and format an online resume in the *GitHub* repository.
-These steps consist of a light markup language, a text editor, and a static site generator.
-We will be using *Markdown*, *Atom*, and *Jekyll*.
-It also shows how to host on a DVCS (Distributed Version Control System), *GitHub*.
+This README file will demonstrate a quick tutorial on how to host a formatted resume as a static site generator on github using Markdown, Github and Jekyll by following some of the key principles of Andrew Etter's book [Modern Technical Writing] (https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS).

 Prerequisites
 ---